Family & Friends

 Family and Friends Helpline: 03000 11 12 13 (Option 2)

-Our free drop-in service in Bath is open to both those with or without a diagnosis and anyone who cares for, or supports someone, with an eating disorder.
-Whether you are a parent, carer, guardian or other family member, all are welcome.
+Our free Hub service is open to both those with or without a diagnosis and anyone who cares for, or supports someone, with an eating disorder.
+Whether you are a parent, carer, guardian or another family member, all are welcome.

 The Support Hub can provide carers and family members with: